HurleyWong/gridsome-starter-notes-hurley/content/posts/gatsby-vs-gridsome.md

 The biggest advantage of GraphQL is to query graph data as I mentioned above.
 Well, in this way, it may be a little abstract, so if I mention RESTful API, it will not unfamiliar to the developers.
 We usually develop a RESTful API to request complex tree data, such as using JSON format.
 However, if a new attribute needs to be added, then the implementation of the RESTful API needs to be changed.
 GraphQL can help us solve this problem well.
 If the produce introduces some new object types, for the GraphQL, we only need to use GraphQL to describe these newly added edges and vertices when querying the data, without changing the API to implement.

-Still abstract?
+Abstract?
 Let's compare how a GraphQL is used basically.

 ```json
 {